 Don has been Executive Director and President of Connecticut Fund for the Environment since 1992.
 During that time, the organization has played instrumental roles in the protection of 15,000 acres of land in western Connecticut; passage of one of the strictest clean cars laws in the country; and, after CFE's merger with Save the Sound in 2004, the funding of scores of upgrades to sewage treatment plants and rejection by New York State of Shell Oil's proposal to build an enormous gas plant in the middle of Long Island Sound.
 In 2014, Save the Sound initiated its western Long Island Sound program with water quality monitoring and advocacy staff based in Mamaroneck.

-Don was one of the co-founders of the Connecticut League of Conservation Voters.
-He serves on the board of directors of Restore America's Estuaries and the State Environmental Leadership Program.
+Don was one of the co-founders of the Connecticut League of Conservation Voters, and has served on the board of directors of Restore America's Estuaries and the State Environmental Leadership Program.

-Karen Baar, Director of Grants, Ext.
+Karen Baar, Director of Development, ext.
 106